How to Study & Prepare for the MEE

 - Read the essay question.

 - Make a quick outline of the issues and rules of law tested.
-This is essentially an outline of what you would discuss if you wrote out your full essay answer.
+Essentially, this is an outline of what you would discuss if you wrote out your full essay answer.

 - Compare your outline of the issues/law tested to a model MEE answer to see what issues you spotted and what you missed.

 You can use MEE Questions and Model Analyses (Answers) released by the NCBE to practice.

 We have also created a quick way to practice issue spotting with our MEE Smart Review & Issue Spotting guide:

 - It contains past MEE essay questions, plus summary answers (from Feb.
 2004 to present).